 (1) Pressure Ink finds that the corrections have addressed the issues in the last attempt to publish the work.

-(2) A new Article Release Form has been signed by the writer(s).
+(2) A new Manuscript Submission Form has been sent to Pressure Ink.

-Once the work has been submitted to Pressure Ink, the lead writer will receive a submission confirmation email with a confirmation code, along with other information about the editorial process.
-The writer(s) can contact Pressure Ink during the editorial process, but cannot change, edit or review their submission while it is in review.
-The writer(s) is advised to not send in the work to another website until the decision from Pressure Ink has been made.
+Once the work has been submitted to Pressure Ink, the Lead Writer will receive a submission confirmation email with a Pressure Ink Reference ID, along with other information about the editorial process.
+Writers can contact Pressure Ink during the editorial process, but cannot change, edit or review their submission while it is in review.
+Writers are advised to not send in the work to another website until the decision from Pressure Ink has been made.

 Pressure Ink will send a letter to the lead writer with the outcome result of the submitted work.
 This may inform the writer(s) that: